-Clay Phillips is a Tennessee Supreme Court Rule 31 Listed General Civil and Family Mediator, Specially Trained in Domestic Violence, and a Florida Supreme Court Certified Circuit Civil and Family Mediator (#37581 FR).
-He has been mediating since 2007 and has mediated more than 400 pre- and post-filing disputes and lawsuits in Tennessee Courts.
+Clay Phillips is a Tennessee Supreme Court Rule 31 Listed General Civil and Family Mediator, Specially Trained in Domestic Violence, and a Florida Supreme Court Certified Family, Circuit Civil and Appellate Mediator (#37581 FRA).
+He is also a Registered Mortgage Modification Mediator for the US Bankruptcy Court for the Northern District of Florida.
+Clay has been mediating since 2007 and has mediated several hundred pre- and post-filing disputes and lawsuits in Tennessee and Florida Courts.

 Clay has experience mediating the following types of lawsuits and disputes: